pschafhalter/pschafhalter.github.io/content/_index.md

 I'm interested in how techniques from computer systems can make self-driving cars safer and more reliable.
-To that effect, I've helped build 2 open-source software projects:
+To that effect, I've co-designed 2 open-source software projects:

 - [ERDOS](https://github.com/erdos-project/erdos/) is a dataflow system
 for building self-driving car and robotics applications.